disruptek/foreach/README.md

 # foreach

 A sugary `for` loop macro with syntax for typechecking loop variables.
+I've found that this syntax is as helpful for documentation as it is for eliminating errors.

 ## Example